 Habibullah N. Karim: It was a policy directive.
 A policy is not supposed to be more than a guideline.
 So it had the policy directives for cyber security as well, but where we departed from standard policies is that in our policy, we also had provisions for action plans.
 So, of the 306 action plans we compiled under that policy, some addressed security issues.

-BBF: With the rise of AI and machine learning, what ethical considerations should be at the forefront of cyber security practices?
+BBF: With the rise of Al and machine learning, what ethical considerations should be at the forefront of cyber security practices?

-Well, there are two aspects to that.
+Habibullah N. Karim: Well, there are two aspects to that.
 Firstly, cyber security itself has ethical considerations.
 So, systems should not be open to hackers or cyber criminals.
 The people responsible for the administration of those digital systems must be adequately screened so that they do not join hands with cyber criminals to create havoc.
-On the other side, the AI issue is slightly different in that we now have an open-source AI movement.
+On the other side, the Al issue is slightly different in that we now have an open-source AI movement.

 The AI technologies are available for anybody.
-It can be used by good AI practitioners and bad practitioners who can use it to create havoc or carry out criminal activity.
-So, in that area, people responsible for organisations like Open AI or others should keep a close tab on the people accessing their platforms or using them to create AI applications.
+It can be used by good Al practitioners and bad practitioners who can use it to create havoc or carry out criminal. activity.
+So, in that area, people responsible for organizations like Open Al or others should keep a close tab on the people accessing their platforms or using them to create Al applications.
 If access to those platforms can be managed, I believe the damage could also be contained.
-On the other hand, if it is like a laser sphere, free for all, then the bad elements and bad actors will also have the full complement of AI technology, which can be disastrous for our future.
+On the other hand, if it is like a laissez-faire, free for all, then the bad elements and bad actors will also have the full complement of Al technology, which can be disastrous for our future.

-BBF: How do you propose the AI companies filter out which people use those for bad intentions or unethical means?
+BBF: How do you propose the Al companies filter out which people use those for bad intentions or unethical means?

-People who are guilty of, let’s say, money laundering, cyber terrorism funding or any other type of financial crimes automatically get listed in those blocklists.
-And people who are known to be clean are part of the allowlist.
-So this is something even though you may not know; you are part of these allowlists or blocklists of different systems based on your behaviour.
-So, we need similar things for AI users and practitioners also.
+Habibullah N. Karim: See, it’s not that difficult.
+For example, all banks or fintech companies in the world maintain what is known as white-lists and black-lists.
+People who are known to be involved with financial crimes, they are automatically on the black-list.
+People who are guilty of, let’s say, money laundering, cyber terrorism funding or any other type of financial crime, automatically get listed in those black-lists.
+And people who are known to be clean are part of the white-list.
+So this is something even though you may not know; you are part of these white-lists or black-lists of different systems based on your behaviour.
+So, we need similar things for Al users and practitioners also.

 BBF: How would you evaluate the current AI development and how do you foresee the future?